MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Mexico/mexico-local-functionality.md

   - "es-mx"
 ---
 # Mexico Local Functionality
-The following topics describe the local functionality in the Mexican version of [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)].
+The following topics describe the local functionality in the Mexican version of FIX INCLUDE HERE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] -->.

 ## In This Section
  [What's New\-duplicate 8](../../LocalFunctionalityForMicrosoftDynamicsNav2016/Mexico/what-s-new-duplicate-8.md)